US Individual Tax Preparation

 validate without an SME on call.
 US individual federal tax prep clears all three bars —

-the rule surface is genuinely diverse (filing status, deductions, credits, schedules); and a
+available; the action surface is genuinely diverse (filing status, deductions, credits,

-careful generalist can validate rules against published IRS text without a CPA’s sign-off per
+schedules); and a careful generalist can validate rules against published IRS text without a

 See ADR-029 for the full selection analysis and the rejected alternatives (Healthcare PA, Legal Contract Analysis, Building Codes, Financial Compliance).